 Where you live and whether you’re eligible for Medicare determine what plans are available to you and your dependents.

-When you’re ready to retire and each year during Open Enrollment, you’ll get a Personalized Enrollment Worksheet showing available plans and monthly costs.
+If you’re eligible for coverage, you’ll get a Personalized Enrollment Worksheet each year during Open Enrollment showing available plans and monthly costs.

 Are you or your dependents eligible for Medicare—including “early” Medicare (under age 65 and receiving Social Security disability payments)?

 Immediately notify the PG&E Benefits Service Center if you or any covered dependents are eligible for Medicare.
-You and any Medicare-eligible dependents must sign up for Medicare Part B BEFORE you retire to get full benefits.
+You and any Medicare-eligible dependents must sign up for Medicare Part B 90 days BEFORE you retire to get full benefits (or 90 days before you or any dependents turn 65 if you’re already retired).
 Call 1-866-271-8144 and listen for the Initiate or Enroll Retiree Medical Benefits option.